Ceelog/phpdoc-en/src/configure/about.md

 Build shared Apache 2.0 module.
 FILE is the optional pathname to the Apache apxs tool; defaults to apxs.

-**--with-caudium=DIR**
-Build PHP as a Pike module for use with Caudium.
-DIR is the Caudium server dir, with the default value `/usr/local/caudium/server`.

 **--disable-cli**
 Disable building the CLI version of PHP (this forces
 <a href="/configure/about.html#configure.without-pear" class="link">--without-pear</a>).